Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Mathematical Background

 \subsection{Chebyshev filtered subspace iteration and convergence properties}

 ChFSI leverages the properties of Chebyshev polynomials to efficiently filter out the components of the unwanted eigenvectors (corresponding to the remaining $m-n$ largest eigenvalues), thus enriching the trial subspace with the desired eigenvectors.
 To this end, we define the Chebyshev polynomial of degree $k$ as $T_k(x)$ and note that these polynomials exhibit the fastest growth in their magnitude when $\abs{x}>1$ while remaining bounded between $[-1,1]$ when $\abs{x}\leq 1$.
 To exploit this fast growth property of $T_k(x)$, an affine transformation that maps the largest $m-n$ eigenvalues to $[-1,1]$ is defined, and consequently, the desired smallest $n$ eigenvalues get mapped to values lying in $(-\infty,-1]$.
-To this end, we define the center of the unwanted spectrum as $c=(\lambda_{n+1}+\lambda_{m})/2$ and the half-width of the unwanted spectrum as $e=(\lambda_{m}-\lambda_{n+1})/2$ and hence the required affine transformation can now be represented as $\mathcal{L}(x)= (x-c)/e$.
+To this end, we define the center of the unwanted spectrum as $c=(\lambda_{m}+\lambda_{n+1})/2$ and the half-width of the unwanted spectrum as $e=(\lambda_{m}-\lambda_{n+1})/2$ and hence the required affine transformation can now be represented as $\mathcal{L}(x)= (x-c)/e$.
 Standard implementations of ChFSI also scale the Chebyshev polynomials to prevent overflow~\cite{saadChebyshevAccelerationTechniques1984,saadNumericalMethodsLarge2011,zhouParallelSelfconsistentfieldCalculations2006,zhouSelfconsistentfieldCalculationsUsing2006,zhouChebyshevfilteredSubspaceIteration2014,winkelmannChASE2019} and consequently the scaled and shifted Chebyshev polynomials are defined as $C_k(x)= T_k(\mathcal{L}(x))/T_k(\mathcal{L}(a_{low}))$ where $a_{low}\leq\lambda_1$.
+In practice, the exact eigenvalues are unknown, and the filter is parameterised by estimates: a lower bound $\lambda_{\min}\leq\lambda_1$ (taking the role of~$a_{low}$), an upper bound $\lambda_{\max}\geq\lambda_m$ on the spectrum, and a threshold $\lambda_T$ separating the wanted from the unwanted eigenvalues (so that $\lambda_T\approx\lambda_{n+1}$).
+In terms of these estimates the affine-transformation parameters become $c=(\lambda_{\max}+\lambda_T)/2$ and $e=(\lambda_{\max}-\lambda_T)/2$.
 We note that the ChFSI procedure for solving the eigenproblem in \cref{eqn:ghep} for the case of sparse matrices\footnote{For dense matrices the common practice is to employ Cholesky factorization of $\bB$ to convert the generalized eigenvalue problem to the standard eigenvalue problem.} is usually devised with the matrix $\bH=\bB^{-1}\bA$ that has the same eigenpairs as $\bA\bu_j=\lambda_j\bB\bu_j$.
 This procedure for computing the smallest eigenpairs of \cref{eqn:ghep} up to a specified tolerance $\tau$ on the eigenproblem residual norm, is summarized in \cref{alg:ChFSI}.
 We note that in \cref{alg:ChFSI} we do not explicitly perform an orthogonalization step for the filtered subspace and instead opt to perform the Rayleigh-Ritz step for a non-orthogonal basis, which ensures that the resulting Ritz vectors are $\bB$-orthonormal.
 This choice was made for both ease of analysis and computational efficiency.